Wildlife Volunteer Program in Botswana

 IFRE provides a unique experience with accommodation offered in a fully equipped tented camp, serving as a comfortable home away from home.
 The camp includes 2–6-person walk-in safari tents furnished with bunk beds, sheets, and pillows, alongside shared ablutions featuring hot and cold showers, as well as flush toilets.
 Additionally, volunteers can enjoy communal areas for dining, relaxation, and reading, including a charming boma for memorable fireside evenings.
 The kitchen is well-equipped with gas appliances, offering delicious home-cooked meals, including special pizza nights featuring homemade pizza from the camp's own oven.

-For supervision and coordination, volunteers will have the support of various staff members overseeing different aspects of the work.
+For supervision and coordination, wildlife conservation volunteers in Botswana will have the support of various staff members overseeing different aspects of the work.
 A designated team leader will ensure the smooth operation of volunteers' stay, providing guidance and assistance as needed.
 This structure guarantees volunteers have the necessary support and resources to maximize their experience while contributing meaningfully to conservation efforts in Botswana.

-In your daily routine, you'll engage in approximately six hours of volunteer work, split between early morning and late afternoon tasks to avoid the midday heat.
+In your daily routine, you'll engage in approximately five to six hours of wildlife volunteer work in Botswana, split between early morning and late afternoon tasks to avoid the midday heat.
 During lunch and the early afternoon, you'll have free time for reading, relaxing, playing games, or even taking a nap!
 For those seeking more active pursuits, there are ongoing activities around the camp, such as downloading camera trap data, identifying tracks, and photographing birds and insects for identikits.

 As the late afternoon approaches, you'll have the opportunity to witness breathtaking sunsets from a rocky outcrop, followed by evenings spent stargazing around a campfire, weather permitting.
 On weekends, you'll have the chance to explore nearby attractions and destinations.

 At IFRE, your safety is our top priority.
-With over 22,000 individuals having already experienced affordable and secure volunteer opportunities across more than 20 countries since 2006, you can trust that our projects are carefully vetted and regularly assessed to ensure they meet our standards.
-Additionally, IFRE offers a Comprehensive Insurance Plan to provide you with peace of mind during your volunteer journey.
+With over 22,000 individuals having already experienced affordable, secure volunteer opportunities in more than 19 countries since 2006, you can trust that our projects are carefully vetted and regularly assessed to ensure they meet our standards.
+Additionally, IFRE offers a Comprehensive Insurance Plan to provide you with peace of mind during your volunteer wildlife journey in Botswana.

-Throughout your volunteer experience, you will be supported by in-country personnel who are dedicated to ensuring your well-being and a meaningful volunteer experience.
-They are available to address any queries you may have, offer immediate assistance in case of safety concerns, and ensure you have the necessary support to thrive.
+Throughout your volunteer work in Botswana, you will be supported by in-country personnel who are dedicated to ensuring your well-being and a meaningful volunteer experience.
+They are available to address any queries you may have, provide immediate assistance in case of safety concerns, and ensure you have the support you need to thrive.
 In-country staff will periodically check in on you, arrange your airport pick-up, introduce you to local team members, provide project orientation, and offer safety tips to enhance your experience.

 Take a minute to complete the form and we will be in touch.